-Column and beam are the main parts of the structural frame.
-Beams transfer the total loads from the slab to the column and columns carry it to the foundation and provide stability to the structure.
-In this article, all the major difference between beam and column are discussed.
-Here we go for beam vs column.
+Column and beam are the main components of a structural frame.
+Beams transfer loads from slabs to columns, and columns carry those loads to the foundation while providing stability to the structure.
+In this article, the major differences between beam and column are discussed.
+Let’s explore beam vs column.

 Difference Between Beam and Column

-Beam and column have several differences.
-Sources of the main difference between column and beam are definition, types of loads to carry and transmission, response to loads, confinement bars, types, importance, design criteria, etc.
+Beam and column differ in several aspects.
+The main differences between beam and column are based on definition, types of loads to carry and transmission, response to loads, confinement bars, types, importance, and design criteria.

-In the following table the main difference between beam and column are given:
+In the following table, the main differences between a beam and a column are presented:

 Horizontal load-bearing members transfer loads from slabs & walls to the columns beneath them. |